 I am not a fan of the cold water.
 So out family didn’t try this until earlier in the summer.
 For Father’s Day Eagle area outfitter, Timberline Tours, offers a special float trip for fathers and their families.
 It is an easy float trip so our six-year-old was able to go and enjoy it as much as we did.
 Floating down the river is a great way to take in Colorado’s landscapes and enjoy family and friends.

 Want to get your feet wet with camping?
 Not sure you really are ready to rough it with your family?
 Try glamping.
 There so much less set up and typically your glamping site will include a real bed.
-Get to sleep in a tent with a real bed.
+Get to sleep in a tent but in a real bed.
 That’s a winner in my book!

 Take in an Outdoor Concert